NetSparkleUpdater/NetSparkle/README.md

 * By default, the app cast generator tool now uses Ed25519 signatures.
 If you don't want to use files on disk to store your keys, set the `SPARKLE_PRIVATE_KEY` and `SPARKLE_PUBLIC_KEY` environment variables before running the app cast generator tool.
 You can also store these signatures in a custom location with the `--key-path` flag.
   * You can still use DSA signatures via the DSAHelper tool and the `DSAChecker` class.
 This is not recommended.
 * Removed `AssemblyAccessor` class in lieu of `IAssemblyAccessor` implementors
+* The server file name for each app cast download is now checked before doing any downloads or showing available updates to the client.
+To disable this behavior and use the name in the app cast, set `SparkleUpdater.CheckServerFileName` to `false`.
 * **We now rely on Portable.BouncyCastle** (BouncyCastle.Crypto.dll) for the ed25519 implementation.
 This means there is another DLL to reference when you use NetSparkle!
 * **We now rely on System.Text.Json (netstandard2.0) OR Newtonsoft.Json (.NET Framework 4.5.2)** for the JSON items.
 This means there is another DLL to reference when you use NetSparkle, and it will change depending on if the `System.Text.Json` or `Newtonsoft.Json` item is used!